Intervention Orders Lawyers Melbourne Victoria

 See ‘Frivolous Intervention Orders‘ for more.

-Criminal solicitors with experience
+The importance of hiring criminal solicitors with experience

 We routinely act for people who have breached intervention orders and are facing police charges.
 We also act for people who have orders and who cannot get the police to charge the other party for breaching the orders.

 If your matter relates to family violence or stalking, we can help you.
-If you have been served with papers to attend court or would like to initiate an intervention order application, call our office and allow one of our domestic violence lawyers to assist you today.
+If you have been served with papers to attend court or would like to initiate an intervention order application, contact our office and allow one of our domestic violence lawyers to assist you today.